cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/04-cvmfs-and-brilcalc.md

 questions:
 - "How do I access some CMS-specific software"
 objectives:
-- "Install the CVMFS on your local machine"
+- "Install the CVMFS on *either* your local machine *or* inside the Docker container"
-- "Learn to mount that volume in your container"
-- "Use the CVMFS to access and run tools to calculate the luminosity for specific run periods"
+- "Use CVMFS to access and run tools used to calculate the luminosity for specific run periods"
 keypoints:
-- "Installing the CVMFS can make some parts of the analysis much easier"
+- "Installing CVMFS can make some parts of the analysis much easier"
 - "Care must be given though to setting up your environment properly."
 ---